AndreaColinsR/andreacolins.github.io/bio.md

 classes: wide
 ---

-I am a computational neuroscientist from **Chile**.
+I am a computational neuroscientist from Chile living in the UK.
 My detailed timeline is:

 ### Research Positions and Education